Homological perturbation theory for nonperturbative integrals: Encoding oscillating integrals as the Batalin--Vilkovisky chain complexes

-\paragraph{Example (complex polynomials)} We come now to our main example, which will occupy the remainder of this paper.
+We come now to our main example, which will occupy the remainder of this paper.
 Suppose that $X = \CC^{n}$ with algebra of functions $\Oo(X) = \CC[x_{1},\dots,x_{n}]$.
 Given a function $s\in \Oo(X)$, we can construct a Batalin--Vilkovisky complex by mimicking the construction from Example~\ref{eg.Feynman}.
 Namely, we include (anticommuting) variables $\xi_{1},\dots,\xi_{n}$ in homological degree $1$, and construct:

 Since we are working over complex numbers and hope to work nonperturbatively, we have absorbed the factor of $\frac\i\hbar$ into the function $s$.
-As in Example~\ref{eg.smooth} and Remark~\ref{remark.twisted}, the BV complex is isomorphic to some shift of the perhaps-more-familiar twisted de Rham complex.
+As in Example~\ref{eg.smooth} and Remark~\ref{remark.twisted}, the BV complex is isomorphic to some homological-degree shift of the perhaps-more-familiar twisted de Rham complex.
 Our goal in Section~\ref{section.polynomials} will be to give explicit formulas for the homology classes represented by elements of $\MV_{0}(X) = \CC[x_{1},\dots,x_{n}]$, thereby giving a nonperturbative version of Feynman diagrams.

 We have motivated Batalin--Vilkovisky complexes as a way to study ``oscillating'' integrals.
 The choice of polynomials $f,s\in \Oo(X) = \CC[x_{1},\dots,x_{n}]$ is not enough to define an integral ``$\int_{\CC^{n}}f\,e^{s}\,\dVol$.''
-We must, of course, choose a ``volume form'' $\dVol$, which we take to be the canonical holomorphic $n$-form $\dVol = \d x_{1}\cdots \d x_{n}$ on $\CC^{n}$.
-(This is justified because it does determine a good notion of ``divergence'' of a vector field.)
+We must, of course, choose a ``volume form'' $\dVol$, which we take to be the canonical holomorphic $n$-form $\dVol = \d x_{1}\cdots \d x_{n}$ on $\CC^{n}$, which suffices to determine a good notion of ``divergence'' of a vector field.
 But we must also choose a {contour} for integration.